 This summary of state licensure requirements is provided as a reference tool for our counseling students and graduates.
 Every effort is made to ensure this information is accurate and up to date.
 However, as licensing requirements are subject to change at any time, you are strongly encouraged to regularly check with the state licensing authority (provided above) for licensure requirements.

 Hawaii has one level of license: Mental Health Counselor (MHC).
-For additional information on the licensure process visit Hawaii Department of Commerce and Consumer Affairs Professional and Vocational Licensing.
-Below are the steps necessary to apply for licensure as a Licensed Professional Counselor (LPC) after graduating with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) degree at University of Phoenix.
+For additional information on the licensure process visit Hawaii Department of Commerce and Consumer Affairs Professional and Vocational Licensing Division.
+Below are the steps necessary to apply for licensure as a Mental Health Counselor (MHC) after graduating from the University of Phoenix Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) program.

 Clearances: